JuliaLang/Compat.jl/README.md

 ## Module Aliases

-## New functions, macros, and methods
+## New functions, macros, methods, and constants

 * `only(x)` returns the one-and-only element of a collection `x` ([#33129]). (since Compat 2.2.0)